-- For Japan, if the company has an audit-committee-board structure or a traditional two-tier board structure as opposed to three committees, vote against incumbent representative directors if the board lacks at least one director of an underrepresented gender identity. - For Malaysia, vote against or withhold from incumbent members of the nominating committee if the board is not comprised of at least 30 percent underrepresented gender identities. - For Canada, vote against or withhold from the chair of the nominating committee if: - the board is not comprised of at least 30 percent underrepresented gender identities; or - the board lacks at least one racially or ethnically diverse director. - For the UK, generally vote against or withhold from the incumbent chair of the nominating committee if: - the board is not comprised of at least 33 percent underrepresented gender identities; or - the board lacks at least one racially diverse director. - For Australia, vote against or withhold votes from the chair of the nominating committee if the board is not comprised of at least 30 percent underrepresented gender identities. - For Continental European markets, generally vote against or withhold from incumbent members of the nominating committee if the board is not comprised of at least 40 percent underrepresented gender identities. - Vote against or withhold from other director nominees on a case-by-case basis.
+- For Japan, if the company has an audit-committee-board structure or a traditional two-tier board structure as opposed to three committees, vote against incumbent representative directors if the board lacks at least one director of an underrepresented gender identity. - For Malaysia and New Zealand, vote against or withhold from incumbent members of the nominating committee if the board is not comprised of at least 30 percent underrepresented gender identities. - For India, vote against or withhold from incumbent members of the nominating committee if the board lacks at least one independent director of an underrepresented gender identity. - For Canada, vote against or withhold from the chair of the nominating committee if: - the board is not comprised of at least 30 percent underrepresented gender identities; or - the board lacks at least one racially or ethnically diverse director.